VonHeikemen/lsp-zero.nvim/README.md

 On July 24 (2022) the author of nvim-lsp-installer [announced](https://github.com/williamboman/nvim-lsp-installer/discussions/876) the development of nvim-lsp-installer would stop.
 He will focus on a new installer called [mason.nvim](https://github.com/williamboman/mason.nvim).
 This new installer has a bigger scope, it can install LSP servers, formatters, linters, etc.

-At the moment `lsp-zero` supports both nvim-lsp-installer and mason.nvim.
+At the moment lsp-zero supports both nvim-lsp-installer and mason.nvim.
 Usage of mason.nvim is opt-in.
-If you set the option `call_servers` to `'local'` (is what the `recommended` preset does) lsp-zero will try to choose the installer based on what plugins are available.
-You can choose explicitly what installer you want by setting `call_servers` to `'lsp-installer` or `mason`.
+If you set the option `call_servers` to `'local'` (this is what the `recommended` preset does) lsp-zero will try to choose the installer based on what plugins are available.
+You can choose explicitly what installer you want by setting `call_servers` to `'lsp-installer'` or `'mason'`.

 If you want to migrate away from nvim-lsp-installer first remove all servers installed.
 Execute.